Howard Dean: Yale University

 Dean graduated from Yale University with a Bachelor of Arts in political science in 1971.
-As a freshman, he requested specifically to room with an African American.
+As a freshman, he specifically asked to room with an African American.
 The university housing office complied, and Dean roomed with two Southern black students and one white student from Pennsylvania.
 One of Dean's roommates was Ralph Dawson, the son of a sheet metal worker in Charleston, South Carolina, and today a New York City labor lawyer.
 Dawson said of Dean:

 Unless you operated from a stereotypic understanding of the Yale white boy as rich, you wouldn't know that about Howard. ...
 When it came to race—and I don't know whether this was a function of intent or just came naturally—Howard was not patronizing in any way.
 He was willing to confront in discussion what a lot of white students weren't.
 He would hold his ground.
 He would respect that I knew forty-two million times more about being black than he did.
 But that didn't mean he couldn't hold a view on something relating to civil rights that would be as valid as mine.
 There were lots of well-meaning people at Yale who wanted you to understand that they understood your plight; you'd get into a conversation and they would yield too soon, so we didn't get the full benefit of the exchange.
 Howard very much thought he was capable of working an issue through.
 He was inquisitive.
 And when he came to a conclusion he would be as strong as anybody else.
 I don't think he's stubborn.
 He's a guy who's always been comfortable in his own skin.
 That's something you still see in him today, and it gets him into some degree of controversy.

 Though eventually eligible to be drafted into the military, he received a medical deferment because of an unfused vertebra.
 In response to Tim Russert asking on Meet the Press whether Dean could have served in the military had he not mentioned his back condition during his draft physical, Dean replied "I guess that's probably true.
 I mean, I was in no hurry to get into the military."
 He briefly tried a career as a stockbroker before deciding on a career in medicine, completing pre-medicine classes at Columbia University.
 In 1974, Dean's younger brother Charlie, who had been traveling through southeast Asia at the time, was captured and killed by Laotian guerrillas, a tragedy widely reported to have an enormous influence in Dean's life; for many years he has worn his brother's belt nearly every day as a memento.